japaric-archived/cuda/README.md

 ## Areas to explore

 - Generating PTX from Rust code at compile time. ([prior art]).
-- Type safety for launching kernels.
-Arity and argument types should be validated at compile time.
+- ~~Type safety for launching kernels.
+Arity and argument types should be validated at compile time.~~ WIP.
+See this [tentative design](design/single-source.md).
 - Linear algebra library with transparent CUDA acceleration.
 A matrix type that stores its data in the GPU, with operator sugar that maps to CuBLAS/custom kernels.
 - Kernel creation (at runtime/compile time) from expression templates.
 Given a expression